TABLE OF CONTENTS

 }

-The final effect of the SLURM command is that the script encapsulated inside the SLURM { ... } command is submitted to "SLURM" via the sbatch command.
+The final effect of the SLURM command is to submit either the script code encapsulated inside the SLURM { ... } command or the script file specified with the SLURM command (e.g. SLURM file.pwtk) to the Slurm job scheduling system via the sbatch command.